xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 TODO

-## NOTE The model and the logic are one
+## **Xie**: The model and the logic are one

-- **Xie**: TODO Recall model theory.
+Recall model theory.

+In logic we use inference rules to prove equations between connectives, and we say a mathematic structure is the logic's model, if the equations agree with the equivalent relation of the model.

+We often use an algebric structure as model.

-  Since we are using postfix notations as syntax, the space of terms itself is a monoid, the language by which we record the steps of inferences, i.e. the language by which we do proof, is algebric.
+Since we are using postfix notations as syntax, the space of terms itself is a monoid.

+The language by which we record the steps of inferences is algebric, i.e. the language by which we do proof is algebric.

-  Thus, in the since of using algebric structure as model, the logic is its own model.
+Thus the logic is its own model.

 The model and the logic are one.

 ## 2.3 Geometry of interaction